MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - Add basic kinematics
  - Add support for [SPI stepper drivers](https://github.com/bdring/Grbl_Esp32/issues/108)
  - Use [RMT for step generation](https://github.com/bdring/Grbl_Esp32/issues/115).
+ - Add a way to send a startup message with the cpu_map being used, like...
+[MSG:Using cpu_map...ESP32_TMC2130]

 ## Bluetooth
  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.